Vagrant (software): Architecture

 Vagrant sits on top of virtualization software as a wrapper and helps the developer interact easily with the providers.
 It automates the configuration of virtual environments using Chef or Puppet, and the user does not have to directly use any other virtualization software.
 Machine and software requirements are written in a file called "Vagrantfile" to execute necessary steps in order to create a development-ready box.
 "Box" is a format and an extension (.box) for Vagrant environments that is copied to another machine in order to replicate the same environment.
 The official Vagrant documentation details the installation, command line usage, and relevant configuration of Vagrant.

+License change

+HashiCorp announced on Aug 10, 2023 that it changed the license of Vagrant from the MIT license to the Business Source License 1.1.